 Can you Get Your Sam’s Club Membership Fee Refunded?

-Unless you’ve been shopping at Sam’s Club without a membership or got a free Sam’s Club membership, the first question you may ask is “Can you get your Sam’s Club membership fee back?”
+Unless you shop at Sam’s Club without a membership, got a free Sam’s Club membership or a significant Sam’s Club discount promo, the first question you may ask is “Can you get the Sam’s Club membership fee refunded?”

-Yes, you can – and not only if you are a customer that uses one of the 63 closed stores – but any Sam’s Club customers.
-According to the Sam’s Club Terms and Conditions,
+Yes, you can – and not only if you are a customer that uses one of the 63 closed stores – but any Sam’s Club customers can get a Sam’s Club membership fee refund at any time.
+According to the Sam’s Club membership satisfaction guarantee,

 100% Membership Satisfaction Guarantee

 If at any time you’re unsatisfied with your Membership, let us know and we will cancel your membership and provide a refund of the amount paid for your current year Membership fee.
-Notwithstanding anything to the contrary, there’s a limit of one Plus Membership refund per member or business per year.
+Notwithstanding anything to the contrary, there’s a limit of one Plus Membership cancellation or downgrade refund per household or business per year.

 Lovely.
 And it applies to both Sam’s Club membership options:

 How to Get a Sam’s Club Membership Fee Refund

 Now that we’ve established that you can get your Sam’s club membership refunded, let’s discuss how to get it refunded.
 There are 3 Sam’s Club membership cancellation options available to you.

 1. Cancel your membership and request a refund at the membership customer service desk in any Sam’s Club store